MarcoTrevisiol/a_trading_system/README.md

   [ ] Examine if mix releases are good enough
   [ ] Create system user for the application
   [ ] Use https
+  [ ] log into /var/log/ directory
+  [ ] assure data are written in /var/local/ directory

 * Hardining CI/CD pipeline

   [ ] mix format before commit
   [ ] mix test before commit
   [ ] mix test after integration

 * Automate deployment to new development environment

   [ ] Simplify deployment of git hooks
   [ ] Create environment on each developer workstation

 * Check if some dependencies can be removed
 * Plug in broker api
 * Build fake trading system